Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - These two squads combine to surrender 46.9 points per game, 0.6 fewer than this contest's over/under.

-- Cardinals games this season feature an average total of 51.1 points, a number 3.6 points higher than Sunday's over/under.
+- The Cardinals and their opponents have scored an average of 51.1 points per game in 2020, 3.6 more than Sunday's total.

-- The 47.5 total in this game is 3.0 points above the 44.5 average total in Texans games this season.
+- In 2020, games involving the Texans have averaged a total of 44.5 points, 3.0 fewer than this game's set over/under.

 Cardinals stats and trends

-- Arizona's games this year have gone over the total in three out of six opportunities (50%).
+- Arizona's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).

-- When Arizona puts up more than 28.7 points, it is 4-1 against the spread and 5-0 overall.
+- Arizona is 4-1 against the spread and 5-0 overall this season when the team records more than 28.7 points.

-- This year, the Cardinals have five turnovers, three fewer than the Texans have takeaways (8).
+- The Cardinals have turned the ball over five times this season, three fewer than the Texans have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Texans.